-Same race tip for the swim as Seahorse - when you have a small lake, navigation is key to a good swim.
+When you have a small lake, navigation is key to a good swim.
 Getting away from athletes but staying on course, this lake lends itself to easy shoreline markers.
-Get out there on Saturday and get them picked before the race.
+Get out there and get them picked before the race.

 The bike is a hammer fest on the way out.
 The athletes that do well are the ones that can power up the hills the last 5k.
 You don’t want to be caught with nothing left in the tank the last 5k; it can make for a very long final section.